 - Must you answer the phone every time it rings?
 It’s perfectly legal to ignore a ringing phone.

-- If your phone has caller block, input numbers from suspected scammers.
-Next time they call, there’ll be barely one ring, then the caller will be blocked.”
+- If your phone has a caller block, input numbers from suspected scammers.
+Next time they call, there’ll be barely one ring, and then the caller will be blocked.”

-Even with these tips, you’ll still need to be wary.
-Scammers can be very creative and are coming up with new traps all the time.
-Richard Lowe, the former director of computer operations for Trader Joe’s, told us about one creative scam he encountered:
+Even with these tips, you will still need to be wary.
+Scammers can be very creative and come up with new traps all the time.
+Richard Lowe, the former Director of Computer Operations for Trader Joe’s, told us about one creative scam he encountered:

 “Scammers can look through your social media and can thus find out a lot about you.
 Or, as in one instance that I experienced, they can hack an account and pretend to be someone you know.

-“In this instance, the night before, I had just met a lady and we used our phones to friend on Facebook.
-The next morning I received a Facebook message from her, claiming that she was in London and lost all her money and was in terrible straits.
+“In this instance, the night before, I had just met a lady and we used our phones to friend [each other] on Facebook.
+The next morning I received a Facebook message from her, claiming that she was in London, and lost all her money, and was in terrible straits.
 She gave me a beautiful sob story.
 Of course, I knew it was a scammer ... it's not possible that she got from California to London overnight.
 But if that had not been the case, the scammer might have had more luck.
-She knew everything about the lady, because she had access to her account.”
+She knew everything about the lady because she had access to her account.”

-It’s a scary world out there, but take all of this advice to heart and keep your wits about you, and you’ll outsmart every scammer who comes your way.
+It’s a scary world out there, but take this expert advice to heart and you can outsmart every scammer who comes your way.

 Justin Lavelle is a Scams Prevention Expert and the Chief Communications Officer of BeenVerified (@BeenVerified).
 BeenVerified is a leading source of online background checks and contact information.
-It helps people discover, understand and use public data in their everyday lives and can provide peace of mind by offering a fast, easy and affordable way to do background checks on potential dates.
-BeenVerified allows individuals to find more information about people, phone numbers, email addresses and property records. beenverified.com
+It helps people discover, understand, and use public data in their everyday lives and can provide peace of mind by offering a fast, easy, and affordable way to do background checks on potential dates.
+BeenVerified allows individuals to find more information about people, phone numbers, email addresses, and property records.

-Richard Lowe Jr (@richardlowejr) is a bestselling author who has published 63 books, ghostwritten 12 books, and produced several hundred articles for blogs and publications.
-He is the owner and senior writer of The Writing King, which provides services such as ghostwriting, book coaching, WordPress implementation, blogging and copywriting.
+Richard Lowe Jr is a bestselling author who has published 63 books, ghostwritten 40 books, and produced over a thousand articles for blogs and publications.
+He is the owner and senior writer of The Writing King, which provides services such as ghostwriting, book coaching, WordPress implementation, blogging, and copywriting.

 Robert Siciliano (@RobertSiciliano) is a #1 Best-Selling Author and CEO of IDTheftSecurity.com.
 IDTheftSecurity.com is funny, but serious about teaching you and your audience fraud prevention and personal security.
 Robert is a United States Coast Guard Auxiliary Flotilla Staff Officer of the U.S. Department of Homeland Security whose motto is Semper Paratus (Always Ready).
-His programs are cutting edge, easily digestible and provide best practices to keep you, your clients and employees safe and secure.
-Your audience will walk away as experts in identity theft prevention, online reputation management, online privacy and data security.
+His programs are cutting edge, easily digestible, and provide best practices to keep you, your clients, and your employees safe and secure.
+Your audience will walk away as experts in identity theft prevention, online reputation management, online privacy, and data security.